3.7.2.20 Substantial change in circumstances for SpB

 - Claimant and partner are separated but living under one roof.

-Example: Upon arrival in Australia the person finds that the partner has embellished claims of circumstances, living standards and financial support and the claimant decides to leave.
+Example: Upon arrival in Australia the person finds that the partner has embellished claims of their circumstances, living standards and financial support and the person decides to leave.
 The person lodges a claim for SpB.
 As the onus is on the person to fully investigate the situation into which they are migrating, this is NOT considered to be a substantial change in circumstances beyond the person's control and SpB is NOT paid.

 While there is an expectation that a claimant and their partner are responsible for the decisions affecting their individual situations, mitigating circumstances may exist that require additional deliberation when assessing an individual's claim for SpB.
 The delegate has the authority to consider all available information regarding the claimant's individual circumstances before deciding if there was a substantial change in circumstances that was beyond the person's control.